 Sale of Chametz

 It is recommended that everybody engage in a halachic sale of chametz (even those who strive not to keep any chametz in their homes).
-Rabbi Passow is planning to sell chametz on behalf of members of our community.
-Please see the recent email to our mailing list or contact us for more information.
+Rav Noah is planning to sell chametz on behalf of members of our community.
+Please see the email to our mailing list or contact us for more information.
 Those who are unable to sell their chametz in person (which is preferable) can do so using the KVH's online form.

 The KVH's guide to KFP chalav stam dairy products can be found here (note that many of these products are difficult to find; an extensive selection of KFP dairy products is available at the Butcherie).

 The KVH's guide to the purchase of chametz after Pesach can be found here.

 Kashrut.com has a wealth of information available, including links to guides from many major kashrut organizations.